Your Skin – Why You Should Never Take It for Granted – Part II

 When steroids lighten the skin, they destroy its integrity by thinning it, therefore, making the skin friable and reducing its barrier against foreign bodies.

-The skin atrophies, loses its elasticity, becomes more prone to injury and impaired wound healing.
+The skin cells shrink, lose their elasticity, becomes more prone to injury and impaired wound healing.

 The skin’s resistance to bacterial and fungal infections is also reduced.